henryjobel/community-food-sharing-platfrom-client/README.md

 ## Community Feedback and Ratings:
 Users can provide feedback and ratings based on their experiences, promoting a trustworthy and accountable community.
 This feature helps build a reliable network of sharers, enhancing the overall integrity of the platform.

+## Technology uses:
+### User Authentication with Firebase Auth:

+- Feature: Secure user registration and authentication process.
+- Technology: Firebase Authentication for seamless and secure user sign-up and login.

 - [Live Link](https://foodsharingproject-7b9be.web.app/)